Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Argument Description Additional information

-ts-begin Unix-epoch timestamp which is the first value in a range from which to return results Null substitution
+<timestamp-start> Unix-epoch timestamp which is the first value in a range from which to return results Substitute NULL if value not known

-ts-end Unix-epoch timestamp which is last value in range from which to return results.
-Null substitution
+<timestamp-end> Unix-epoch timestamp which is last value in range from which to return results.
+Substitute NULL if value not known

 Additional information